To create and promote connection through clothing.

 More About TGT

 Totally Good Time did not start out the way you see it today.
-There were a lot of hard turns and a lot of trial and error to push TGT into the potential I knew was there.
-Oh, and Totally Good Time is short for Kyle Menard.
+There were a lot of hard turns and trial and error to push the potential into TGT that I saw from the start.
+Oh, and Totally Good Time is me, Kyle Menard.
 Hi.
-It me.
+It me, TGT.

 In late 2014, I moved from the east coast to the west coast with nothing to my name.
 Working at jobs that did not matter and for employers who did not see the potential I knew I possessed.
 I started brainstorming what business I could pursue and what I could do as I was sending in resumes for careers I did not want.
 I knew I enjoyed being creative and I knew I enjoyed business.
 Suddenly, I found myself making greeting cards.
 Greeting cards geared towards an LGBTQ audience.
 But after several weeks (I knew early on) it just wasn't the right fit for me.